Skip to main content

 💡 Subfilters

-Every order event is passed with order data, including order ID, products, collection, total price, etc. After selecting your segment filter, you can add subfilters such as Product ID is XXX.
+Every order event is passed with order data, including order ID, products, collection, total price, and more.
+After selecting your order filter, you can add subfilters.
+For example, Product ID is [value].

 Products Filters

-Product filers allow you to segment your contacts based on their interaction with your products on your website.
-You can create groups of people who just viewed a product page or added a product to their cart.
+Product filters let you segment your contacts based on their interactions with your products on your website.
+You can create groups of contacts who just viewed a product page or added a product to their cart.

 Use the following Product filters to segment contacts based on their engagement with your store products: